 Regular physical activity not only boosts balance but also enhances overall health.
 Walking, swimming, and cycling are excellent low-impact options.
 Even gardening or dancing counts!

-Dr. Emily Carter, a geriatric specialist, emphasizes, “Consistency is key.
-Aim for at least 150 minutes of moderate exercise weekly to maintain muscle tone and joint flexibility.”
+Dr. Emily Carter, a geriatric specialist, emphasises, “Consistency is key.
+Aim for at least 150 minutes of moderate exercise weekly to maintain muscle tone and joint flexibility.
+Prioritize nutrition and hydration.

-What you eat impacts your balance too.
-Dehydration can cause dizziness, while deficiencies in calcium and vitamin D weaken bones.
+What you eat impacts your balance, too.
+Dehydration can cause dizziness, while calcium and vitamin D deficiencies weaken bones.
 Focus on a balanced diet rich in fruits, vegetables, lean proteins, and whole grains.

 Supplements may be necessary if dietary intake isn’t sufficient.
 Always check with your doctor before starting new supplements.